Blog Details

 The way professionals protect against down markets and bad investments is by diversification.
 But, at the extreme, you would be wiped out if you had 100% of your assets in one company and that company went under.
 Similarly, you could be poor if you had 100% of your investments in stocks and the market tumbled.
 Therefore, genuinely wealthy people diversify, having a percentage in stock and bonds, sometimes in other assets.

-Bill Graham and Warren Buffer favor having 25% of your assets in stocks and 25% in bonds.
-The other 50% is divided between stocks and bonds, the percentage varying depending on whether you are in a bull or a bear market and the interest rate paid on bonds.
-The traditional long-term rule was 60% in stock and 40% in bods, but that now depends on current economic circumstances.
+Bill Graham and Warren Buffett favor having 25% of your assets in stocks and 25% in bonds.
+The other 50% is allocated between stocks and bonds, with the allocation varying depending on whether the market is in a bull or bear market and on the interest rate paid on bonds.
+The traditional long-term allocation was 60% in stocks and 40% in bonds, but this now depends on current economic conditions.

 Since WWII, there have been times when the market was up almost 20% in a year, but also less frequent times when the market was down almost as much.
 On average, the market produced over the last three decades has produced a 10% annual return (six to seven percent if adjusted for inflation).
 In March 2025 (as I write this article), the 10-year bond yield is almost four percent; newspapers speculate there might be a recession because of trade wars.
 Are you willing to risk a 6% (and much higher) return vs. a guaranteed safe 4% in the bond market, regardless of the economy?
 You must balance all these factors in your diversified investments.

 Instead of investing in stocks and bonds, you can invest in mutual funds in a diversified portfolio.
 There are both managed funds, where managers use their skills and computer programs to select what they think are the best stocks in which to invest.
-Alternatively, low-cost index funds select all or a portion of socks on some index, thereby requiring only administrative fees.
+Alternatively, low-cost index funds select all or a portion of the stocks in an index, thereby incurring only administrative fees.
 (The last paragraph in this newsletter discusses this issue in more detail.)

 Are You in a Bull or Bear Market